 Göreme Open Air Museum may have the biggest concentration of cave chapels and churches, but there are many more in Cappadocia.

 For example, towering over the village of Cavusin is a mountain that use to be inhabited until an earthquake in the 1950s.
 We found it peppered with dozens of caves and passages, including the Vaftizci Yahya Church (pictured).
-We love discovering things like this on our own pace—and often by accident.
+We love discovering things like this at our own pace—and often by accident.

 7Hiking and exploring